The flowering plants and ferns of Mozambique.

 Bart and Petra were employed from 2006-8 by the Carr Foundation to work in Gorongosa.
 During that period a great deal of information about Mozambican plants was accumulated and this web site provides a means of publishing that information in a relatively inexpensive way.

-Further interesting records have been supplied by Stefaan Dondeyne.Nominally, the site covers the whole of Mozambique.
-In practice, however, all the field work done by Bart, Petra and Meg was in the Manica and Sofala provinces (in effect the division MS of Flora Zambesiaca).
-There is little original information from anywhere else in Mozambique.
+The site covers the whole of Mozambique.
+In practice, much of the field work done by Stefaan, Bart, Petra and Meg was in the Manica and Sofala provinces (in effect the division MS of Flora Zambesiaca).

 The site is entirely non-profit.
 Costs are borne by Mark and Bart; we receive no sponsorship or financial support at all.